maryamrmz/project-app/README.md

 ### Contact

-If you have any questions or suggestions regarding the Project App, feel free to contact the author, Maryam Rmz, at maryam.rpour@gmail.com.
+If you have any questions or suggestions regarding the Project App, feel free to contact me at maryam.rpour@gmail.com.